 Digna’s dreams continue to come through, with the release in October of 2008, of her first novel, The Shadow of the Scorned.
 Which in reality, is her own life story.

 Her book has been an inspiration to many, including in a women's prison where she has shared her story and copies of her book were given to the inmates.

-Digna continues to write.
-Soon will be the release of her second novel, The Return of Victoria, a fictional tale of a woman being abducted and after living in a forein country far away.
+Digna continues to write her second novel, The Return of Victoria, a fictional tale of a woman being abducted and after living in a forein country far away.
 Fate finds the way to reunite with her husband and children.
 A story that will inspire you to never give up.